Geonovum/wfs3-experiments/docs/LinkedData.md

 # LinkedData in OGC API Features

+It has not yet been addressed in the Core of WFS3.
+See [WFS_FES issue 167](https://github.com/opengeospatial/WFS_FES/issues/167).

 ## Existing implementations
 By @jorgejesus: research project on methods for linked data and JSON schema and JOSN-LD in WFS3, to provide soil profilesfor ISRIC.
 Based on Pygeoapi.
 Instance: https://glosis.isric.org, sources https://github.com/jorgejesus/GLOSIS.